cornell-ece2400/ece2400-docs/docs/ece2400-T01-intro-c.md

 initialization statement.
 The initialization statement is executed exactly once.
 Any variables declared in the initialization statement are only in scope during the execution of the loop, and they are deallocated when the loop is finished.
-So in this example, the varaible `i` is only in scope (i.e., accessible) during the loop execution and it is deallocated when we reach line 6.
+So in this example, the variable `i` is only in scope (i.e., accessible) during the loop execution and it is deallocated when we reach line 6.
 The conditional expression is evaluated at the _beginning_ of each loop iteration, and the increment statement is